wirenboard/mosquitto/README.md

 ## Quick start

 If you have installed a binary package the broker should have been started automatically.
-If not, it can be started with a basic configuration:
+If not, it can be started with a very basic configuration:

     mosquitto